omeka/omeka-s-enduser/sites/sites.md

 *Admin*: user has full administrative privileges for the site, including adding users and deleting the site.

 Once you've added one or more users, click the Save button located in the upper right hand corner.
 You can add or revoke privileges for users by going back to the User permissions tab and selecting or deselecting the boxes and clicking Save.
 Users can be deleted from the site by clicking the trash can icon on their row.

+## Theme
+This tab allows you to customize theme settings for the site.

+The setting *Top Navigation Depth* allows you the limit the depth of the top navigation menu on the public side of the site.
+The default setting, 0, does not restrict the number of levels of the top navigation menu.
+Setting it to one would only show the top-level pages or links of your site.

 ## Settings
 There is a check box to *Restrict browse to attached items*.
 If checked, users adding content to sites pages will only be able to access items designated in the Item Pool, and the public browse page will be limited to that content as well.